aderusha/RoastLearner/readme.md

 * RoastLearner currently supports Windows installations only.
 * [Artisan](https://github.com/artisan-roaster-scope/artisan) 1.0 or above
 * Python 2.7 for Windows and a pile of additional modules.
 [Read here](documentation/Deploy_Python27.md) for detailed installation instructions on setting up the Python environment.
 * A microphone positioned somewhere where it can pick up the sounds from your roaster.
-This was developed with a cheap $7 USB microphone, so nothing fancy is required here.
+This was developed with [a cheap $9 USB microphone](https://www.amazon.com/gp/product/B014MASID4) so nothing fancy is required here.
 The microphone must be set as the default recording device in Windows.

 ### [Getting Started](#Getting-Started)
 1. [Install Artisan](https://github.com/artisan-roaster-scope/artisan/blob/master/wiki/Installation.md) to the default location.